jkh400/random99/README.md

 Once deploy, you can go to http://HOST_ADDRESS/install, so you can proceed with the installation procedure:

-- To complete the installation process you will have to fill out the requested information, and click on "Install"
+- To complete the installation process you will have to fill out the requested information, and click on "Install".

-	- Email Address
+	- Email address
 	- Password
 	- First name
 	- Lastname
 	- Company

 ![install1](https://i.ibb.co/hV1hvM0/install-1.png)